szKarlen/atomics.net/Documentation/lockfreestack101.md

 # Lock-free stack 101

-This doc aims to provide some examples and ideas of how to implement LIFO, FIFO lock-free stack using atomics.net.
+This doc aims to provide some examples and ideas of how to implement lock-free LIFO container aka stack using atomics.net.
 For more detailed description of terms, please refer to [glossary](glossary.md).

 Acquire/Release through CAS approach
 -------

-Usually **compare-and-swap (CAS)** is used in lock-free algorithms for locks, interlocked operations implementations, etc., especially `compare_exchange_weak` variation.
+Usually **compare-and-swap (CAS)** is used in lock-free algorithms to maintain thread-safety, while avoiding locks.
+Especially often the `compare_exchange_weak` variation is used.
 Provided by the .NET Framework [`Interlocked.CompareExchange`](https://msdn.microsoft.com/ru-ru/library/system.threading.interlocked.compareexchange(v=vs.110).aspx) method is the C++ [`compare_and_exchange_strong`](http://en.cppreference.com/w/cpp/atomic/atomic/compare_exchange) analog.
 The `compare_exchange_weak` is not supported.

-Current implementation of atomics.net uses CAS approach for lock-free atomic operations.
+Current implementation of atomics.net uses CAS approach for lock-free atomic operations (the `Atomic<T>.Value` property uses CAS for setter.

-So any atomic primitive does use for get/set operations CAS in Acquire/Release mode.

 LIFO container aka Stack
 -------